Double puppeting

 exclusive: false

-2. Install the registration file the same way as the main bridge registration (see Registering appservices).
+2. Install the new registration file the usual way (see Registering appservices).

-3. Finally set as_token:$TOKEN as the secret in login_shared_secret_map (e.g. if you have as_token: meow in the registration, set as_token:meow in the bridge config).
-Remember to quote the value since : is a special character in YAML.
+3. Finally set as_token:$TOKEN as the secret in double_puppet -> secrets (e.g. if you have as_token: meow in the registration, set as_token:meow in the bridge config).

 ...